Kolomona/km-todo/ai/guide/QUICK_REFERENCE.md

 - ✅ Log all issues in @ProjectStatusBoard.md
 - ❌ Don't implement without updating contract
 - ❌ Don't skip status updates
 - ❌ Don't ignore contract violations

+*For comprehensive best practices and guidelines, see [Best Practices](#best-practices) in the main guide.*